ItsYaBoiSimonx/pwnNGL/README.md

     <img alt="funny badge" src="https://forthebadge.com/images/badges/works-on-my-machine.svg">
 </p>

+Obviously, as previously mentioned, you will need the newest version of python downloaded off the official [python.org](https://www.python.org/downloads) website ([and added to path](https://www.youtube.com/watch?v=3a3UOSBffUI)) to run this.

 This tool is fully made in Python, it features active logging, a simple terminal-based UI and extremely fast request times!